gilesjb/jam/README.md

 }
 ```

-The first line of the script specifies that `jam.jar` is on the classpath.
+The first line of the script tells Java that `jam.jar` is on the classpath.

 The `main()` method tells Jam to execute `ExampleProject` with `ExampleProject::jarfile` as the default target method.

 When we run the script with no arguments Jam executes the default target,
-displaying the call graph of the methods that are executed:
+displaying the call graph of the methods that it calls:

 ```console
 % ./jam-build